keelancook/missions-center/cgcs-staff-information/github-flowchart.md

          3. How can a church become partners with NC Baptist?
       4. Does my church need to be revitalized?
       5. What does it mean to replant a church?
+4. Resources
-4. Reading List: This page hosts reading list resources for students, churches, and denominational partners.
+   1. Reading List: This page hosts reading list resources for students, churches, and denominational partners.
+   2. Podcast List
+   3. The Sent Life: This page categorizes all our Sent Life Podcasts.
 5. CGCS Main Website Link: This links directly to the CGCS Main Website at www.thecgcs.org.

 ## Hidden Pages